 Third, it must be shown that the breach of duty of care caused the injury.
 In pedestrian accident cases, this point is typically not disputed, since it’s usually clear that the injuries sustained were caused by the collision.
 Finally, you must have suffered real monetary damages, such as property damage, medical expenses, lost wages, and more.

 Pedestrian accidents are becoming more common — and more deadly.
 You have legal options if you or a loved one has been injured or killed in a pedestrian accident.
-At Auger & Auger, our experienced pedestrian accident lawyers are intimately familiar with state law determining who is at fault for accidents and how much compensation can be recovered.
+At Auger & Auger Accident and Injury Lawyers, our experienced pedestrian accident attorneys are intimately familiar with state law determining who is at fault for accidents and how much compensation can be recovered.

 From the moment you call us to the end of your case, you will never owe us a dime.
 We only get paid if we win your case.
 Call us today at (855) 969-5671 or contact us online for a free, no-obligation consultation with a pedestrian accident attorney.